makeworld-the-better-one/fmrl/spec.md

 Servers MUST support all the GET API calls listed below.

 Clients MUST NOT send request URLs longer than 2048 bytes.
 Servers MAY support URLs longer than this, and shouldn't need to add code that discriminates against longer URLs.

+The API MUST be available on port 80 (HTTP) and/or port 443 (HTTPS).
+Other ports are not supported, as there is no way to specify them in a global username.

 ### Headers